 - Excellent lenses with options for every season

-Coming with three lenses – a lightly tinted lens for low light, a grey option for brighter days and an orange-mirrored Polar 3FX HDR lens for filtering out glare – these are sunglasses fit for every season.
+Coming with three lenses – a lightly tinted lens for low light, a grey option for brighter days and an orange-mirrored Polar 3FX HDR lens for filtering out glare – these are cycling glasses for all climes.

 Switching between lenses is also a doddle, thanks to an innovative, spring-loaded design.

-Heavily vented frames, built using Computational Fluid Dynamics (CFD) software, ensure consistent airflow and we didn’t experience any fogging during testing, despite the big frames.
+Heavily vented frames ensure consistent airflow and we didn’t experience any fogging during testing.

-While not cheap by any standard, the inclusion of three sets of lenses, of excellent quality, certainly makes this an appealing package.
+The inclusion of three sets of quality lenses makes this an appealing package.